kavia-common/browser-playful-game-7897-7906/game_webapp_frontend/README.md

 ## Supabase (optional, not required yet)

-Environment variables:
+Environment variables (reserved for future use):
 - `REACT_APP_SUPABASE_URL`
 - `REACT_APP_SUPABASE_KEY`

-These are not used in the basic version but the contexts are structured to allow easy integration later.
+Not used in this version; the structure allows easy integration later (e.g., leaderboards).

 ## Accessibility

-- Keyboard play with Space/Enter
+- Keyboard play with Arrow Keys/WASD
-- ARIA labels for key regions and dynamic score updates
+- Clear ARIA labels for key regions and dynamic score updates